 One of Ann’s key proposals is credit guidance where bank lending is regulated so that credit is guided into productive lending, not speculative activity.
 Positive Money has always considered whether we should advocate this as a policy proposal (and we are still considering it).
-There are clear issues with implementing it, lending to the productive economy is not in any way part of bank’s business models anymore so implementing it would not be straightforward.
+There are clear issues with implementing it, lending to the productive economy is now only a small part of bank’s business models, so implementing it would not be straightforward.
 It would have been good to see what Ann thinks are the main barriers to implementing this policy.

-Ann uses very similar rhetoric to Positive Money, for example, when discussing money creation, Ann states that:
+Ann uses very similar rhetoric to that of Positive Money; for example, when discussing money creation, Ann states that:

 ‘It is a great power, a power that bankers can only exercise thanks to the backing of society’s taxpayers and of publicly financed institutions.
 As such it is a power that should be wielded in the interests of society as a whole and not just in the vested interests of the privately wealthy.’